-An unusually snowy winter in Helsinki sets the stage for a favourite winter pastime: sledding.
+Winter in Helsinki sets the stage for a favourite pastime: sledding.
 Here’s how to get the most out of your journey down the urban slopes.

-Helsinki inhabitants, who usually spend much of their winters shaking their heads at forecasts of slush and sleet, have recently seen their hometown cast into a tourist-brochure winter.
-During what has been the snowiest Helsinki winter in 27 years, newspapers have run photos of locals skiing next to trams in the city centre and the Rescue Department has asked citizens to provide plowing help.
+Helsinki inhabitants often spend much of their winters shaking their heads at forecasts of slush and sleet, but sometimes their hometown is cast into a tourist-brochure winter.
+During snowy spells, newspapers run photos of locals skiing next to trams in the city centre.

-The seemingly endless heaps of snow are a source of stress during morning commutes, but they also turn the city into a downy, almost surreal playground on weekends: Dog-walkers, cross-country skiers and ice fishing enthusiasts take to the frozen sea and many others visit the city’s parks, whose snow-covered hills serve as perfect sledding slopes.
+Seemingly endless heaps of snow may become a source of stress during morning commutes, but they also turn the city into a downy, almost surreal playground on weekends: Dog-walkers, cross-country skiers and ice-fishing enthusiasts take to the sea when it is frozen, and many others visit the city’s parks, whose snow-covered hills serve as perfect sledding slopes.

-Shrovetide (Laskiainen in Finnish), a February holiday signifying the start of Lent in the Christian tradition, is connected with Shrove Tuesday, which – curiously enough – is devoted to sledding in Finland.
-And while many of us might deem sliding down a hill on a plastic tray an activity best practiced by children, the weather hasn’t been this conducive to a traditional, sledding-oriented Shrove Tuesday in years.
+Shrovetide (Laskiainen in Finnish), a holiday signifying the start of Lent in the Christian tradition, is connected with Shrove Tuesday, which – curiously enough – is devoted to sledding in Finland.
+And while many of us might deem sliding down a hill on a plastic tray an activity best practiced by children, the traditional sledding event is open to all.

 Whether you’re a first-timer or you’re making a long-awaited return to the city slopes, here are a few things to keep in mind.